Zoicite23 here again with a new chapter for Stonehall High. Thanks to those who reviewed.

 "I think 'Spooky' is a great name for him."
 Cody added from the front seat.
 Felix started mumbling darkly and the ghost started to spin even faster above the top of his head.
 The rest of the trip was mostly quiet, Cody's mother turned on the radio for us.

 I wasn't actually sure about the guy.
-He had been the one to hand Kaitlyn, struggling and complaining, to us when she had been underage drinking with a group of other students; but he had also tripped me that time.
+He had been the one to hand Kaitlyn, struggling and complaining, to us when she had been underage drinking with a group of other students.
+But he also tripped me that time.
 I must admit I have a problem with grudges.

 We dropped off Aiko first.
 He gave Cody's mother directions and she dropped him off by the curb.
 His house looked plain, despite the white peeling paint.
 He waved to us and we all said goodbye.
 Kaitlyn grumbled a farewell and I wondered if she was still angry at him for handing her over when she was drunk.